mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 **Question:** Hojo-san, if in the two poems, one isn’t closer to the truth than the other poem, why did the Fifth Patriarch make Hui Neng the Sixth Patriarch, rather than both of them? ...
 Or neither of them, you know? *[He chuckles.]*

-**Katagiri Roshi:** Because, as Dogen Zenji mentions, “no buddha-nature” is *pretty close* to pointing out what the truth is.
+**Katagiri Roshi:** Because, as Dōgen Zenji mentions, “no buddha-nature” is *pretty close* to pointing out what the truth is.

 It’s not evaluating both of them, which is right, which is wrong.
 On the other hand, do you know Kassan and Jōzan in the chapter “Life and Death” (“*Shoji*” in *Shōbōgenzō*)?
-Dogen Zenji quotes two sentences: “If there is a buddha, [there is no life and death].
+Dōgen Zenji quotes two sentences: “If there is a buddha, [there is no life and death].
 If there is no buddha, [we are not confused by] life and death.”
 Something like that; I don’t remember exactly. [...]
 And then they went to see the teacher, to evaluate which is right, which is wrong – which is *close* to the truth.
 Kassan [asks] the teacher, “Which of us is pretty close to the truth?”
 And [the teacher] says, “Maybe next day, please come again.”
 He didn’t answer.
 The next day Kassan [comes] again to see the teacher and ask the same question.
 And then [the teacher] says, “One who doesn’t ask is closer to the truth.”
 One who tried to know which is close is not close.

 [That is what] “no buddha-nature” [means].
 “No buddha-nature” is *pretty* close. *[He chuckles slightly.]* Pretty close to the buddha-nature. [...]